pityka/lamp/README.md

 [![doc](https://img.shields.io/badge/api-scaladoc-green)](https://pityka.github.io/lamp/api/lamp/index.html)
 [![doc](https://img.shields.io/badge/docs-green)](https://pityka.github.io/lamp)

-Lamp is a deep learning library for Scala with native CPU and GPU backend.
+Lamp is a Scala library for deep learning and scientific computing.
+It features a native CPU and GPU backend and operates on off-heap memory.

 Lamp is inspired by [pytorch](https://pytorch.org/).
 The foundation of lamp is a [JNI binding to ATen](https://github.com/pityka/aten-scala), the C++ tensor backend of torch ([see here](https://pytorch.org/cppdocs/#aten])).